Podocarpus parlatorei

-Podocarpus parlatorei is a species of tree in the family Podocarpaceae and native to Argentina and Bolivia, where it grows on steep hillsides on the eastern flanks of the Andes.
+Podocarpus parlatorei is a species of tree in the family Podocarpaceae, native to Argentina and Bolivia, where it grows on steep hillsides on the eastern flanks of the Andes.
 It has been harvested commercially in the past but is now protected under CITES.
 The International Union for Conservation of Nature has assessed its status as being "near threatened".

 Description

-Podocarpus parlatorei is an evergreen shrub or tree that grows up to 15 (occasionally 30) meters high.
+Podocarpus parlatorei is a shrub or tree that grows up to 15 (occasionally 30) meters high.
 The trunk is straight and cylindrical and branches often grow from close to the ground.
 The leaves are linear to falcate (sickle-shaped), straight, 2.5 to 9 cm long, 2 to 3 mm wide, with an acute pungent apex.
 The seeds are spherical, 5 to 6 mm long.

 Distribution and habitat

 Podocarpus parlatorei is endemic to the eastern flanks of the Andes in northwestern Bolivia and Argentina.
 It occurs at elevations between 950 and 3000 m and occupies a strip of countryside about 1000 km long in a north/south direction and up to 100 km wide.
 The population is fragmented into a number of subpopulations by the lowland forests and dry river valleys that dissect the steep-sided foothills.